-We appreciate your interest in your son or daughter's plans to study abroad while at Kenan-Flagler and look forward to working with you on making this international experience a great success for your student!
-The support of parents is crucial, and we hope you will find this information useful as you are communicating with your son or daughter about this exciting opportunity.
+We appreciate your interest in your student's plans to study abroad while at UNC Kenan-Flagler and we look forward to working with you on making this international experience a great success for your student!
+The support of parents and guardians is crucial, and we hope you will find this information useful as you are communicating with your student about this exciting opportunity.

 Frequently Asked Questions

 Q: What are the benefits of studying abroad?

 A: Students reap significant academic and personal benefits from study abroad, and returned students call it a life-changing experience.
 Our partner universities are chosen for their excellent academic caliber and reputation, so students do not experience a decline in educational quality by going abroad.
 On a personal level, students gain independence, flexibility, intercultural communication skills, improved foreign language proficiency, firsthand knowledge of another country's culture and history, and memories to last a lifetime!

 A: According to the findings of a study by the Council for International Educational Exchange "Employer Attitudes toward Study Abroad," after a student's major or minor, employers are looking for a study abroad experience in potential hires.
 Longer programs or those with an experiential learning or internship component are particularly valued.
 Employers recognize the link between study abroad and personal qualities they are looking for, including adaptability, working well under pressure, a non-judgmental attitude, and intellectual curiosity.

 Q: Where can I find information about the programs?